 13.2 To assist Schools in fulfilling their responsibility, Registry and Academic Affairs, Quality and Student Management SystemsTeam will notify them annually of any outstanding reports.

 13.3 The School should provide an opportunity for the external examiner(s) to give feedback arising from the performance of his/her duties, which may be either or oral or written, and for the School to provide information to the examiner(s) on how the School has addressed issues raised in any previous report(s) from the examiner(s).

 13.4 Where programmes are offered at the International Campuses, Schools should ensure that a copy of the external examiner report is available to the International Campus and that there is International Campus involvement in the response submitted to the external examiner and University.

-13.5 Subsequently the School will forward each report of an external examiner, together with the written report on how the School has addressed the issues raised in it, to Student Services Development (Academic Processes) which is responsible for undertaking an analysis of external examiners' reports and School responses.
+13.5 Subsequently the School will forward each report of an external examiner, together with the written report on how the School has addressed the issues raised in it, to Registry and Academic Affiars, Quality and Student Management Systems Team.

 13.6 It is the duty of the School to ensure that any external professional body is informed if their requirements form the subject of an external examiner’s report.

 13.7 A letter is to be sent to each external examiner by the School on the actions or otherwise which have resulted from the report.
 A copy of each letter should be forwarded to Registry and Academic Affairs, Quality and Student Managment Systems Team.

 13.8 It is the duty of the QSC to assure itself that any comments or recommendations of an external examiner have been addressed by the School, and if it is not satisfied, to seek to resolve the matter through a dialogue with the School.